All Episodes

 If you're talking about sustainability, meaning, hey, I can drink a can, it's going to get melted down and made into a new can over and over and over again.

-So in the original days of liquid death with death to plastic, everywhere it said death to plastic on our bottle or on our pack, it said we donate a portion of proceeds to help kill plastic pollution.
+So in the original days of Liquid Death with Death the Plastic, everywhere it said death the plastic on our bottle or on our pack, it said, we donate a portion of proceeds to help kill plastic pollution.

-And we work with uh companies that we put on our site, like five gyres that fight plastic pollution and a couple others.
+And we work with companies that we put on our site like Five Gyres that fight plastic pollution and a couple others.

 So for us, plastic was just shorthand as a beverage company for plastic bottles.